Magellan Financial Group Announces Cessation of Securities - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Magellan Financial Group Ltd announced the cessation of 21,543 ordinary fully paid securities due to an on-market buy-back effective October 28, 2025.
-This move is part of the company’s capital management strategy, which could potentially enhance shareholder value and optimize the capital structure, reflecting Magellan’s ongoing efforts to maintain a robust financial position.
+Magellan Financial Group Ltd announced the cessation of 25,247 ordinary fully paid securities due to an on-market buy-back, effective October 30, 2025.
+This move is part of the company’s capital management strategy, potentially impacting its share value and signaling a commitment to returning value to shareholders.

 The most recent analyst rating on (AU:MFG) stock is a Buy with a A$11.00 price target.
 To see the full list of analyst forecasts on Magellan Financial Group Ltd stock, see the AU:MFG Stock Forecast page.